Volunteer opportunities with the Friends of the Wilderness Park

 For more information on this project and how to use iNaturalist, please see the Biota of the Wilderness Park page.

-Mapping Invasive Plants in the Park
+Mapping and Removing Invasive Plants in the Park

 “Invasive plant species degrade native habitat and displace native plants and wildlife, increase wildfire potential, increase slope erosion potential, and degrade recreational opportunities.
 Therefore, invasive plant species control and management are important components to preserving the integrity of CHWP’s native habitat.” — CHWP Master Plan